 - Part 2.
 Read Encrypted WhatsApp Messages online

 - Part 3.
-Decrypt WhatsApp Backup and Read WhatsApp Encrypted Messages from The Backup
+Read WhatsApp Encrypted Messages with WhatsApp Recovery Tool

 - Part 4.
 Read Encrypted WhatsApp Messages on Android without Key (only for Android)